-I am a first year PhD student interested in applying data analysis and mathematical modelling towards discovering and explaining relationships in macroeconomics.
-My supervisors are Dr Stefan Grosskinsky and Dr Alexander Karalis Isaac.
+I am a MathSys PhD student interested in applying data analysis and mathematical modelling towards discovering and explaining relationships in macroeconomics.
+In particular I have been researching the wealth distribution through analysing UK data and applying agent based models to uncover potential factors underlying the distribution.

 Email: S.Forbes.firstname.lastname@example.org, Office: B1.29